Star Ocean: The Last Hope: Synopsis

 Edge has come to terms with the alternate Earth situation, and takes command once again.
-Bacchus reveals his mission, to eradicate items known as "The Grigori", objects that force evolution and mutation in animals (it is revealed that several of the games bosses have encountered these items and were mutated).
+Bacchus reveals his mission, to eradicate items known as "The Grigori", objects that force evolution and mutation in animals (it is revealed that several of the game's bosses have encountered these items and were mutated).
 Welch contacts the group with information that the Aeos command center has stopped communications and orders the group to investigate the situation.
 The group head back to Aeos Command Center, which has been attacked by a mysterious force and destroyed.
 Eventually the team run into ships and troops that appear to be SRF.
-However, Myuria explains that they are enemies known as "Phantoms".
+Myuria explains that they are enemies known as "Phantoms".
 Eventually, the group is rescued by Crowe and an Eldarian, Arumat.
 Crowe reveals to Myuria that he tried to save Lucien, who was shot down by a Cardianon ship.
 He also tells the group that he has abandoned his mission and is seeking to destroy the "Missing Procedure", the source of the Grigori.
 Arumat proceeds to explain how the Eldarian homeworld, Eldar, was attacked and destroyed by the phantoms, prompting Faize to join Crowe while Arumat heads on with Edge.
 Crowe heads to space, where he engages hostile phantom ships in an attempt to save and protect the Eldarian refugees.
 Helplessly, Faize watches as one after another, Eldarian refugee ships are shot down and destroyed.
 Unable to continue watching the scene unfold, Faize enters his Sol to join the combat to Crowe's dismay.